6 Celebrities Affected by Glaucoma

 Is it Time for a Vision Check?

 The doctors at Swagel Wootton Eye Institute have helped many patients overcome eye diseases, such as glaucoma and cataracts.
 We perform comprehensive eye exams and offer the latest in treatments to ensure your eye health for many years to come.
-Contact us today for an appointment.
+Contact us today at our Mesa and Chandler locations for an appointment.